symfony/symfony-docs/security/voters.rst

         }
     }

 That's it!
 The voter is done!
-Next, :ref:`configure it <declaring-the-voter-as-a-service>`.
+Next, :ref:`configure it <configuring-the-voter>`.

 To recap, here's what's expected from the two abstract methods: